 Most retail credit cards operate the same way and have a similar set of features.
 Keep an eye out for these when browsing for your next potential store card.

-Signup Discounts: It’s a relatable experience for a retail employee to offer you their store’s credit card at checkout.
+It’s common a retail employee to offer you their store’s credit card at checkout.
 It’s also familiar for said employee to pitch a signup incentive in exchange for opening an account, such as an extra discount on what you’re about to purchase.
 If you practice your timing wisely, you could earn that bonus discount in conjunction with other sales the store is promoting, thereby saving big bucks on something you were already planning to buy.

 By opening a retail credit account, a store is likely to include benefits such as additional discounts on your purchase or free shipping.